Geoff-Ford/gfMixins/README.md

 gfMixins
 ========

-An open collection of useful Sass mixins
+A collection of useful Sass mixins